 Whew!
 Mavis is already a big girl.

 Kate now lives in Brooklyn, NY with Charles Perry

-After moving to Brooklyn, Kate was hired by the company Lingua Franca located in Manhattan.
+After moving to Brooklyn, Kate was hired by Lingua Franca located in Manhattan.

 Within a year and a half she was promoted to President of the company.